pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 tags such as `ja`, `fr`, `pt-BR`, or `zh-Hant` (lowercase primary language, hyphens for subtags). `auto` is reserved for the system language selection.

+Source translations may also be arrays of strings.
+Preprocessing joins these segments without adding separators, so the generated catalog contains only strings.

 Some strings contain placeholders such as `{count}` or `{name}`.
 Keep these names unchanged in translations; you may move them to fit the sentence.